amandapouget/burger100/WRITEUP.md

 Finally, I used the GraphQL api to hit Yelp since I know you have an interest in that technology and it's so easy to work with.

 ### Front-end Architecture
 I used Bootstrap components since they add CSS without adding behavior.
+(I also threw in some subtle animation on the logo just to show I'm comfortable with hand-rolling anything in CSS.)
 The large systems I have worked in all had core component libraries and in my current role I have contributed extensively to the core component libraries.

 I split the api calls off to a separate file, since these usually end up abstracted away in large front-end systems.